flakeworks/thinkerflake/README.md

 - **Model the Problem:** logically connect module dependencies, risk areas, and interface protocols.
 - **Derive a Solution:** auto-generate a development plan and testing milestones derived from the reasoning tree.
 - **Produce Feedback:** record notes on implementation outcomes, challenges faced, and lessons for future builds.

+## Call to Action

+[Join the early community](https://github.com/orgs/flakeworks/discussions) of structured thinkers and reasoning-first builders.
+Help shape a new way to plan, manage, and organize complex decisions, projects, and production lines.

 ```
 / work in progress /